The Moody Blues: Final years

 The Moody Blues in concert at the Chumash Casino Resort in Santa Ynez, California, in 2005.

 L–R: Justin Hayward, John Lodge, Graeme Edge.

 In 2007, the now defunct Hard Rock Park theme park in Myrtle Beach, South Carolina, announced the building of a dark ride entitled "Nights in White Satin: The Trip".
 The ride incorporated multi-sensory experiences as well as a re-orchestrated version of the song by Hayward.
 A re-recorded version of Edge's "Late Lament" followed, which had each group member reading a verse of the poem.
 In March 2009, the ride closed because of the conversion of the park to the Freestyle Music Park, with the new owners desiring to make the park more "family friendly".

 The group toured the UK, US and Canada from 2006 to 2010.
 In addition, Hayward took part in the UK tour of Jeff Wayne's Musical Version of The War of the Worlds in April 2006, with a second tour in November 2007, and further dates in 2009.
 The Moody Blues also toured Australia and New Zealand in 2005.
 The band added keyboardist Alan Hewitt for their 2010 UK and North American tours.

 The Moody Blues' classic producer Tony Clarke died in January 2010.

 The band released a new compilation album called Timeless Flight in 2013.
 On 19 July 2013, it was announced that the band would be appearing on the second annual Moody Blues Cruise, from 2 to 7 April 2014, on the cruise ship MSC Divina.
 Other bands on the cruise included the Zombies and Lighthouse.

-The Moody Blues toured the UK and US in 2015, culminating in a début appearance at Glastonbury Festival on 27 June.
+The Moody Blues toured the UK and US in 2015, culminating in a debut appearance at Glastonbury Festival on 27 June.
 The band celebrated the 50th anniversary of Days of Future Passed in 2017 by performing the album in its entirety on tour, together with other songs from the band's history.
 The 2017 tour included a performance at Toronto's Sony Centre, which was recorded and then released in 2018 as a new live album and DVD, Days of Future Passed Live.

 Ray Thomas died on 4 January 2018, at the age of 76, just a few months before the band was due to be inducted into the Rock and Roll Hall of Fame.